haok61bkhn/haok61bkhn/README.md

 ### Here are some ideas to get you started:

-- 🔭 I’m currently working on Icomm
+- 🔭 I’m currently working on SamsungSDS
+- 🔭 I worked on Icomm
 - 🌱 I’m currently learning Ha Noi university of science and technology
 - 👯 I’m looking to collaborate on MSOLAB
 - 💬 Ask me about haok61bkhn@gmail.com